-Demand for human factors and safety expertise continues to grow in aviation as well as other safety-critical industries.
+Demand for human factors and safety expertise continues to grow within aviation as well as other safety critical industries.

 This course has been designed to provide the industry with equipped graduates who can make a real and lasting improvement to performance and safety through the application of skills and knowledge learnt through a mix of lectures and practical exercises.